newtang/newtang.github.io/_drafts/poo.markdown

 fancyCount2("👩‍❤️‍💋‍👩") === 1 //hooray!
 {% endhighlight %}

 Honestly, you should probably never use this.
 Not all browsers, UIs, etc even render 👩‍❤️‍💋‍👩 &nbsp; as a single symbol.
 The code assumes the joiners are used between characters appropriately which could be very problematic.
-During my research noticed that `\u{200C}` allows for [ligatures](http://ilovetypography.com/2007/09/09/decline-and-fall-of-the-ligature/) and `fancyCount2` isn't accounting for that.
+During my research I noticed that [U+200C](https://codepoints.net/U+200C) allows for [ligatures](http://ilovetypography.com/2007/09/09/decline-and-fall-of-the-ligature/) and `fancyCount2` isn't accounting for that.
 That's an easy adjustment, but I'm sure there's even more modifiers and joiners that I've never heard of.
 I know you're on the edge of your seat waiting for the ultimate solution, but this rabbit hole is too deep!
 Sorry for the disappointment, but if you know of a more robust, comprehensive character counter, I'd love to hear from you!

 ![I'm out]({{ site.url }}/assets/poo-unicode/imout.gif)